nl4opt/nl4opt.github.io/index.md

 # Winners of Nl4Opt

 For more details of the final standings, access the [leaderboard](https://nl4opt.github.io/results/#leaderboard).
+You can also find details on [how the winners were determined]([Results | NL4Opt](https://nl4opt.github.io/results/#how-winners-are-determined)).

 ## <u>Subtask 1</u>